SC-100 Study Guide: Microsoft Cybersecurity Architect

 If you are interested to prepare for this exam using books, then I highly recommend checking the following resources:

 > Microsoft Press: Exam Ref SC-100 Microsoft Cybersecurity Architect by four team members of the Microsoft product group.
-Expected to be released by February 2023.
-Keep an eye out for when it releases!
+Expected to be released by the end of January 2023.

-> Packt Publishing: Microsoft Cybersecurity Architect Exam Ref SC-100 – Get certified with ease while learning how to develop highly effective cybersecurity strategies (Expected to be released by February 24th, 2023) by Dwayne Natwick.
+> Packt Publishing: Microsoft Cybersecurity Architect Exam Ref SC-100 – Get certified with ease while learning how to develop highly effective cybersecurity strategies (Expected to be released by the end of January 2023) by fellow Microsoft MVP, Dwayne Natwick.

 SC-100 Exam Dumps and Practice Test

-If you wish to validate your skills before taking the real exam, I highly encourage you to get the following practice test:
+If you wish to validate your skills before taking the real exam, I highly encourage you to check one of the following practice tests:

 The SC-100: Microsoft Cybersecurity Architect practice test is designed to help you prepare for and pass the Microsoft SC-100 exam.
 The Measure-Up SC-100 Exam: Microsoft Cybersecurity Architect practice test is aimed at architects and security administrators who want to validate their CyberSecurity skills.
-You should have knowledge of identity and access, platform protection, security operations, securing data, and securing applications.
+You should know identity and access, platform protection, security operations, securing data, and securing applications.

 This practice test contains 120 questions and covers the following exam objectives: